Diffusal

 How option series are created and validated in the Diffusal protocol

-This document explains how option series are created on-demand through lazy registration.
+This document explains how option series are created and managed by admin wallets in the Diffusal protocol.

 Design Principles